 I had to switch to aloe vera hair masks and using avocado oil for my hair oil concoctions.
 However, I still wanted a way to use coconut oil in my beauty regimen because so many people can’t be wrong, it must be good for something.

 Enter, face masks.
-The fact that they stay on my face for only a few minutes then I steam it off helps me to get the benefits of the oil without the coconut oil breakout after.
-Below are some of my favorite face mask recipes and other ways to use coconut oil in my beauty routine.
+Face masks work wonders for my oily skin.
+The fact that they stay on my face for only a few minutes then I steam it off with a clean towel helps me to get the benefits of the oil without the coconut oil breakout after.
+Below are some of my favorite face mask recipes and other ways to use extra virgin coconut oil in my beauty routine.

 Coconut Oil Face Masks that Work